raed-logong/GestionAchatsVentes/README.md

 ### **mysql dummy data needs to be imported to create the tables**

-(entreprise table needs to be filled with one line )
+(entreprise table needs to be filled with one row )

 ### **Models:**